SharePoint/sp-dev-docs/docs/apis/webhooks/overview-sharepoint-webhooks.md

 ## Handling webhook validation requests

 When a new subscription is created, SharePoint will validate whether the notification URL supports receiving webhook notifications.
-This validation is performed during the [create subscription](create-subscription.md) request.
-The subscription will only be created if your service responds correct.
+This validation is performed during the subscription creation request.
+The subscription will only be created if your service responds in a timely manner back with the validation token.

 When a new subscription is created, SharePoint will POST a request to the registered URL in the following format: